 When to Use Managed DNS Hosting

-You would typically want to use HostGator/eNom's Managed DNS Hosting feature if you have a complicated DNS setup that spans multiple servers and/or want more manual control over the changes that can be made.
-Some organizations purposely separate access to the DNS and the web server, so that web designers cannot change DNS records and have to go through an authorized staff member who controls the DNS.
+You would typically want to use HostGator/eNom's Managed DNS Hosting feature if you have a complicated DNS setup that spans multiple servers and/or wants more manual control over the changes that can be made.
+Some organizations purposely separate access to the DNS and the web server so that web designers cannot change DNS records and go through an authorized staff member who controls the DNS.
 Another reason might be that your web host does not provide a DNS server for you to use (or you do not want to use it for some reason).

 When NOT to Use Managed DNS Hosting

-Typically we recommend that you use the name servers that came with your web hosting account, and then manage the DNS records in your hosting control panel (cPanel, WHM or Plesk).
-This is preferred since your hosting control panel will automatically add and update DNS records as you configure certain features, such as addon domains, parked domains, domain aliases and subdomains.
-If you use the Managed DNS Hosting instead, you would need to manually update the DNS records in HostGator/eNom's DNS servers to match your configuration on the web server.
+Typically, we recommend using the name servers that came with your web hosting account and then managing the DNS records in your hosting control panel (cPanel, WHM, or Plesk).
+This is preferred since your hosting control panel will automatically add and update DNS records as you configure certain features, such as addon domains, parked domains, domain aliases, and subdomains.
+If you use the Managed DNS Hosting instead, you must manually update the DNS records in HostGator/eNom's DNS servers to match your configuration on the webserver.

 How to Use Managed DNS Hosting

-- In the DNS Information section, click Edit and change the nameservers to Default (if not already set this way).
+- Click Edit in the DNS Information section and change the nameservers to Default (if not already set this way).

 - Click Save to save your changes.
 This should reveal more options in the Host Records section.